Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 9. Click the button [SAVE].
   The catalog sub-category is created.
 The *Add Element* window is closed.
 The new sub-category is displayed in the sub-category column.

   > [Info] To add an additional sub-category, repeat the steps **4** to **8**.
-You can create an unlimited number of sub-categories in up to nine levels.
+You can create an unlimited number of sub-categories in an unlimited number of levels.
 The procedure to create a sub-category in another level is identical to creating a sub-category.
 Just select the category or sub-category to which you want to create another sub-category and click the corresponding plus sign in the column of the respective level.

+[comment]: <> (number of levels depends on screen size -> should it not be limited to a certain number of level?)

 10. Click the button [SAVE] in the upper right corner.
   The new sub-category is saved.
 The *Edit catalog* view is closed.